 Rampant Substance Abuse - Drugs, tobacco and alcohol lead our children down the wrong path.
 Disconnected youth, lacking a decent education or high school degree, job training skills, and social support systems or mentors, often resort to self-destructive acts.
-Unfortunately, alcohol and other substance abuse treatment for youth and for parents and adults is in too short supply.
+Unfortunately, alcohol and other substance abuse treatment for youth and for parents and other adults is in too short supply.
+Only about 10 percent of youth with a substance use disorder receive treatment.